Ken Khachigian: Personal life

 Previously, he served on the board of overseers for the Hoover Institution from 1986–1992 and as a board member of the Armenian Assembly of America from 1983–1989.
 From 1981-1982, he served as President Reagan's appointee to the National Institute of Justice advisory board.

-In 1989, he received the Distinguished Alumni Award from the University of California, Santa Barbara, where he graduated With Honors as Outstanding Graduating Senior and served as Student Body President.
+In 1989, he received the Distinguished Alumni Award from the University of California, Santa Barbara, where he graduated With Honors as an Outstanding Graduating Senior and served as Student Body President.

 He has been honored for public service by the 4-H Clubs of America, the Armenian Assembly of America, the Armenian Eyecare Project, The Armenian Educational Foundation, the Armenian National Committee, and the Armenian American Museum and Cultural Center.